 Come see our new state-of-the-art Surgical Technology facility in the Ada County Campus Quail Building.
 We will be accepting applications for our fall 2017 program start between January-March 2017.
 Demand is very high for this program and space is limited to 18 students per year, so make sure you submit a thoroughly complete and competitive application!
 All applicants must attend a mandatory Program Overview meeting in the Surgical Technology lab at our Ada Campus, Quail Bldg.
 Please check back for the announcement of that date.

-A new application process will be posted mid-September.
+A new application is in process.
 Please check back here for the new application form.

 Please attend one of the bimonthly Healthcare Information Sessions for more information about all of our CWI health programs!